How does the roll over work?

 During the draw, the Lottery computer randomly picks a number between a lower and upper limit.
 If the number drawn belongs to an active member who is in credit, they win the prize.

-With the first and third prize the process will continue until an active member who is in credit wins.
-The second prize is different in so far as; if the number drawn has no matching member number the prize will roll over to the following week.
+With the first, third and fourth to twelfth prizes the process will continue until an active member who is in credit wins.
+The second and thirteenth prize is different in so far as; if the number drawn has no matching member number the prize will roll over to the following week.

-If the prize is not won, the prize money for the second prize is ring-fenced in the prize bank account and is added to the next week’s prize fund.
+If the prize is not won, the prize money for the second and thirteenth prizes is ring-fenced in the prize bank account and is added to the next week’s prize fund.

-This process will continue every week until either the second prize is won or until the rollover prize builds up to the maximum of £10,000.
+This process will continue every week until either the prizes are won or until the rollover prize builds up to the maximum of £10,000.

 When the maximum rollover prize limit is reached the computer will be allowed to continue to select numbers until to an active member who is in credit is selected, that person will win the jackpot of £10,000.